All Environment configuration options.

 Raise on missing attributes |

-# Lenient (default): missing attributes return _Undefined sentinel
+# Lenient: missing attributes return the _Undefined sentinel (renders as "")

 strict_undefined=False